rafael-santiago/dev-enigma/README.md

 ```

 The presented sample introduces an ``i/o`` control that is useful in cases in that you want to return your
 ``Enigma`` to its initial state.
-There you have used it in order to decrypt the previous encrypted buffer.
+There we have used it in order to decrypt the previous encrypted buffer.
 So, as you know the ``Enigma`` is about a reciprocal cipher.
 Like ``albam``, ``atbash`` or even our ultra
 modern over used ``xor``.